-It is extremely dark in the room, too dark; clearly, it is still the middle of the night, but he instantly knows he is alone in the room, long before he attempts to find her with blurry eyes.
+Her absence is the first thing Peter notices when he wakes up from a rare, dreamless sleep.
+The room is extremely dark, too dark; clearly, it is still the middle of the night, but he knows he is alone in the room long before he attempts to find her with blurry eyes.

 He extends his hand, running his palm over the spot of the bed she usually occupies, and finds the linen cold under his touch.

-It is all it takes for his heart-rate to pick up speed.
+Just like that, his heart-rate picks up speed.
 There is absolutely no valid reason for him to worry, but he doesn't need reasons anymore, his gut-wrenching fear usually triggering itself on its own nowadays.
-There are many logical explanations for her absence, of course.
-She may be sleeping better these days because of her pregnancy, insomnia hasn't completely disappeared from her life either; she's undoubtedly in the living room, sitting on the couch with her laptop, going through some old case.
+There are many logical explanations for her absence.
+She may be sleeping because of her pregnancy, insomnia hasn't completely disappeared from her life either; she's undoubtedly in the living room, sitting on the couch with her laptop, going through some old case.

 But this thought doesn't reassure him.

 He leaves the bed, and quickly exits the bedroom.
 As he advances slowly towards the living room, darkness only seems to grow thicker.
 In front of him stands a sea of boxes, piling up to the ceiling.
 He knows these are the boxes containing everything they'll be moving to their house in a few days, but right now, they look like looming towers, occupying every inch of space in the room, leaving him only a tight path to move forward.
 And only one thought pulses through his head, one of dread and certainty.

 He needs to get to the kitchen.